bloxstreet/support/docs/hr-information/activity-information.md

 ### <font color="#C21807">Activity Requirements</font>
 - All HRs are required to spend a minimum of 60 minutes per week or 120 minutes every two weeks at the store.
 - All HRs are required to attend at least one training session each week.
 Hosting, co-hosting, and training LRs all count as attending.
+HRs who cannot meet this requirement must contact discentted through DMs.
 - All HRs are required to actively engage in conversations in the Discord chats.

 To facilitate activity tracking, we use Hyra.
 If you haven't already, please sign up for Hyra using [this link](https://app.hyra.io/get-started).
 HRs who lose their minutes on Hyra are encouraged to create a ticket in the BloxStreet Staffing Support server, making sure to use the format shown in the ticket.